 - You will typically have a follow-up visit two weeks after surgery.

 - Around four weeks after surgery, you will come to Rush for the initial session of stimulation with the implant:

 - Successful use of a cochlear implant requires the device to be programmed and fine-tuned specifically for the individual by an audiologist using a special computer system.

 - The session will last approximately two hours.

 - You will need additional sessions to program the device every two weeks for the first couple of months.

 - After programming is complete, you will have annual follow-up sessions to ensure optimal performance.

-- Expertise and experience: Team members with the Rush Auditory Implant Program have extensive experience and provide expert consultation for adults and children with hearing loss.
+- Expertise and experience: Auditory implant specialists have extensive experience and provide expert consultation for adults and children with hearing loss.
 This includes efforts to fit you with the right cochlear implant and optimize your ability to communicate.